More Expressive Attention with Negative Weights: Enhanced Expressiveness of : A Mechanistic Interpretability Perspective

-Figure~\ref{fig:oversquash-result} illustrates the results.
-For each value of $n$ and each task, models employing \name\ exhibit significantly higher relative $L_{\infty}$ norms compared to those using softmax attention, highlighting \name's robustness to representational collapse.
-This advantage of \name\ could be beneficial for tasks that involve long and complex contexts, such as retrieval-augmented generation (RAG)~\cite{lewis2020retrieval}.
+We evaluate our models on these two tasks.
+As shown in Figure~\ref{fig:oversquash-result}, for each \( n \) and across both tasks, models employing \name\ demonstrate greater robustness against representational collapse.
+This advantages may be beneficial for tasks involving long and complex contexts, such as retrieval-augmented generation (RAG; \citealp{lewis2020retrieval}).

+\textit{Remark.} This enhanced robustness against representational collapse is attributed to the negative weights in \name\, which reduce redundant information pathways from earlier tokens to later positions, thereby mitigating over-squashing.
+A formal discussion is provided in Appendix~\ref{apx:proof}.